Let’s build something great, together

 — Angus Woodman (@angusw) August 25, 2015

-“Starting a company with Angus was one of the best experiences I’ve had in my life.
+“Working with Angus was one of the best experiences I’ve had in my life.
 The level of thoughtfulness and perspective Angus brings to company-building is something special and rare.”Mikael Cho, CEO of Crew / Unsplash

 Build The Team, Build The Company